open-austin/harris-county-bookings/README.md

 ./save_today.py --data_mode both
 ```

-To get today's JIMS 1058 report and and to either, save it as a commit in a GitHub repository, or publish it
+To get today's JIMS 1058 report and to either, save it to a GitHub repository, or publish it
 to data.world, first create a `harris_county_bookings/settings.py` file and include your GitHub and/or data.world
 information.
 (See `harris_county_bookings/settings_example.py` for an example of the contents.)
 Then run
 `save_today.py` with the `--commit` and/or the `dataset` flag.